Browsing Tag

 We were directed to Zentral by a harried hostess and off we went in search of sustenance.
 We were not disappointed and were soon tucking into a perfectly prepared weiner schnitzel and a tasty mushroom and polenta dish.
 We had a crisp local white wine with the meal and finished up with some house made gelato.

-There is a nice mix of Austrian and Italian influences in this autonomous area of Italy, which was a part of Austria until the end of World War I. German is the predominant and preferred language here, though signage and menus are generally printed in Italian and German and sometimes English, as well.
+There is a mix of Austrian and Italian influences in this autonomous area of Italy, which was a part of Austria until the end of World War I. German is the predominant and preferred language in the Sud Tirol, though signage and menus are generally printed in German, Italian and sometimes English.
+You’ll find many people speak English, particularly in hotels, shops and restaurants here.

 After a satisfying lunch we headed off towards our destination—Longomoso/Lengmoos and the earth pyramids of Renon/Ritten.
 It’s an easy 30-minute hike from town to see these natural wonders, said to be Europe’s highest and most perfectly shaped examples of the boulder- topped pillars.